0xbow-io/asp-contracts-V1.0/README.md

 ## 2. Integration:

-Refer to the the [integrations directory](integrations/) for integrating the ASP with other systems / protocols.
+Refer to [`integrations`](/integrations/README.md) for integrating the ASP with other systems / protocols.

 ---